 The bottom line is that any business involved in hospitality must be able to offer their customers a plethora of world-class benefits, but in such a way as to not break the company’s budget.
 VoIP offers even the smallest, humblest business the means of running with the big dogs.

-This article was contributed by John Terra who has been a freelance writer since 1985.
+Author Bio: This article was contributed by John Terra.
 He’s a confirmed believer in VoIP, although he enjoys regaling his children with tales of rotary dial phones and phone booths.